 These sorts of optional bus analysis tools are available for some of the most common low- and mid-speed serial standards used in embedded system design.
 Support for parallel and serial bus standards vary depending on the oscilloscope model.
 Appendix A shows the bus support available on the 5 Series MSO.
-For a table comparing bus support on different Tektronix oscilloscopes, please see Appendix B or visit www.tektronix.com.
+For bus support information on other oscilloscope series, please visit www.tektronix.com.

 Notice the digital waveforms displayed below the decoded bus which show the results of comparing the analog input signals to the threshold values -- an intermediate step to decoding the serial bus.
 By visually comparing the analog and digital waveforms, this display can be used to verify that the threshold values are correctly set.
 By visualizing key signals in the design before and after the trigger point, you can understand the causes and effects to debug problems and verify the system is operating as designed.
 For example, you can quickly find out that a system error occurs shortly after each bus write to a specific device.